-Plan on Preventing the Blues This Year
+Plan on Preventing the Blues This Holiday

 You may feel like you’re the only one coping with the stress of the holidays.
 However, all those family and friends you see more often around this time of year – they too, are most likely, feeling the same blues you are.
 How do you stay afloat amidst the collective chaos?
 The first step is to consider having a plan so you can prevent the stressful, anxiety-filled, depressing emotions that often accompany the holidays.
 Prevention is key to avoiding the blues.
 Counseling can pave the way for a smoother experience.
 Prepare for the holiday blues in order to prevent them.

 Feeling Guilty Because You Are Not In The Spirit?